endymion1818/team-documentation/sitehealthchecklist.md

 We recommend that more attention is given to user journeys to ensure that your website is an effective sales funnel.

-the following red routes were found but not available in your top navigation area:
+Additionally, the following red routes (quick access for busy, goal-oriented visitors) were found but not available in your top navigation area:

 - About Us